avaframe/AvaFrame/docs/moduleCom1DFAOrig.rst

 The module requires an avalanche directory, that follows a specified folder structure.
 This avalanche directory can be created by running: py:mod:`runInitializeProject.py`.
-In the directory Inputs, the following files are required:
+In the directory *Inputs*, the following files are required:

 * digital elevation model as .asc file
   -> use `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_